And 4 baby steps to start a side hustle right away.

 So if you want to find that sweet spot, I wrote an article about setting achievable goals for secure triumph.

-Whether you wonder about starting a side hustle or you already took your first baby steps towards it, today is the best day to do it.
+Whether you wonder about starting a side hustle or you have already taken your first baby steps towards it, today is the best day to do it.

 First of all, a side hustle will help you avoid procrastination, which is always great.
 Also, it will help you build a safe landing pad for your future, so if you ever get bored by your job, you have a safety net to lean on.